 Become an Election Official/Poll Worker

 What Is an Election Officer?Election officers work at the polls on election days to ensure elections are run in an honest and well organized manner.
+See Pollworker FAQs

 What do Election Officers do?

-- setting up the voting equipment
+- Set up voting equipment.

 Is training provided?

 Yes, training is provided prior to each election.
-Precinct election officials are required to attend at least one instruction class prior to each election.
+Precinct election officials are required to attend at least one class prior to each election.

-Who can be an Election Officer?You are eligible if you
+Who can be an Election Officer?You are eligible if you: